BaldiLore/spring-security/README.md

 - dev
 - prod

-With ***dev*** profile the security configuretion allows to access all resources regardless of the presence or validity of the token.
+With ***dev*** profile the security configuration allows to access all resources regardless of the presence or validity of the token.

 With ***prod*** profile the security configuration allows to access /public/* resurces without token validation while all other resources need a valid JWT Token.